Sesame Street Characters Front Ad Council’s Mental Health Push

 |

-A familiar pair of Sesame Street babies is being used to advocate for parents' mental health.
+The Ad Council is using a familiar pair of Sesame Street babies to advocate for parents' mental health.

-The Ad Council has partnered with Sesame Workshop for a new installment of its "Love, Your Mind" mental health campaign.
+The organization partnered with Sesame Workshop for a new installment of its "Love, Your Mind" mental health campaign.

-This time, they're focusing on maternal well-being through a PSA built around baby versions of Elmo and Cookie Monster.
+The PSA focuses on maternal well-being through baby versions of Elmo and Cookie Monster.

-The film also introduces their mothers to drive the point that parenting is not just about caregiving, but something that requires care in return.
+The film introduces their mothers to argue that parenting requires care in return, not just caregiving.

 View this post on Instagram